nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   * 1d1.
 NetworkBook ignores the present phone number, and adds the other phone numbers to the contact's list of phone numbers.

-  * 1d2.
-NetworkBook updates the displayed contact card with the new phone numbers.

-    Use case ends.
+    Use case resumes at step 3.

 * 1e.
 User provides the same phone number more than once.